A Class of Multilevel Nonregular Designs for Studying Quantitative Factors: Theoretical Results

 \begin{theorem} For an odd prime $q$, let $D$ be a regular $q^{n-m}$ design defined by \eqref{eq31}, and $E_{b}$ be defined as \eqref{eqeb}.
 Then $E_{b^*}$ with $b^*$ defined in \eqref{eq1} is mirror-symmetric. \end{theorem}

-\cite{tang2014permuting} showed that a design is mirror-symmetric if and only if it has $\beta_k=0$ for all odd $k$.
+{\cite{tang2014permuting} showed that} a design is mirror-symmetric if and only if it has $\beta_k=0$ for all odd $k$.
 By Theorem \ref{th4}, the $E_{b^*}$ has $\beta_k(E_{b^*})=0$ for all odd $k$.
-This guarantees that nonnegligible $(k-1)$-degree polynomial effects does not contaminate the estimation of linear main effects for all odd $k$.
+This guarantees that {odd-order terms are not aliased with any even-order term.
+Specifically, linear terms are not aliased with any even-order term. }